 Budgets are also a major challenge.
 Technology is expensive, and with finances already squeezed, buying new equipment can be low on the priority list.
 When tech solutions are bought, they tend to be proven techniques that demonstrate their benefits.
-With the assistance of DigitalPakt#D, this will hopefully become a lesser issue.

 This poses a real issue.
 How can schools and colleges get the benefits that an innovative and greater use of technology can bring, if they can't afford it?
 The answer might be in industry.
 Industry will benefit from improved education - so industry will need to take an active role in financing solutions, through schemes such as partnerships.